AbsaOSS/spot/README.md

 (Future) The Setter module suggests config values for new runs of Spark apps based on the regression model.

 ### Enceladus
-The Enceladus module provides integration capabilities for SPOT usage with [Enceladus](https://github.com/AbsaOSS/enceladus)
+The Enceladus module provides integration capabilities for Spot usage with [Enceladus](https://github.com/AbsaOSS/enceladus)

 ## Deployment
 - Install Python 3 (recommended 3.7 and later)